FAQs ~ Frequently Asked Questions

 I don’t recommend the eucalyptus-spearmint or the cinnamon-orange-clove for dogs.
 The rose geranium is a very mild scent and I offer it for horses, with the horse label.

-• First, all liquid castile soap is diluted the same way—you decide how much soap and how much water for the cleaning job.
+• First, all liquid soap is diluted the same way—you decide how much soap and how much water for the cleaning job.

 For general surface cleaning like tubs, countertops, walls, 1 oz to a 32 oz / a quart of water is a good place to start.
 Adjust with more or less soap as needed.